 Delta/Incremental data load – Transactional data

 Cycle – 1 will cover testing the functionality based on the initial data load.
-Up on completion, data in the target tables will be backed up prior to start loading Incremental data
+Up on completion, data in the target tables will be backed up prior to start loading Incremental data.

 Cycle -2 will cover testing the functionality based on incremental data load.
 It also covers any fixes for the defect raised from cycle – 1.

-At the end of SIT phase, regression suite will be built and maintained for future test execution
+At the end of the SIT phase, the regression suite will be built and maintained for future test execution.

-For functional testing, multiple check points will be defined and verified at each step where the data moved from source(on-premises) to cloud environment.
+For functional testing, multiple check points will be defined and verified at each step where the data is moved from source(on-premises) to cloud environment.

-An example for check points for a specific use case with various stages can be found in the Appendices
+An example for check points for a specific use case with various stages can be found in the Appendices.

 CDP Platform – How we test